 - Fantasize all you want, I'm not a cat!

 - Ah, that's for you to find out!

-Forgetting that according to lore Schrödinger’s Cat could be dead and alive at the same time and pretending to prefer dogs over humans just like that cranky old Diogenes, he had to admit this time he was dead wrong.
-She was cool and strangely distant, though she had asked him for his name, which didn't quite jive.
-He had napped a couple of hours, minus commercials, so an hour and a half probably, making him feel energetic and fine, but hoping he hadn't subliminally bought a lawn mower or thong.
-And a respite from what exactly, it must be asked, to which he had no immediate reply?
-Suggesting he's for someone like Edna to find and sort out and she by someone like him, the way, if carefully listening to her, she had implied.
+Forgetting that according to lore both Schrödinger’s cat - or his dick for that matter - could be dead and alive at the same time and often pretending to prefer dogs over humans just like that famously cranky old Greek Diogenes, he had to admit about her he might be dead wrong.
+She was cool and strangely distant even though she had asked him for his name, which didn't quite jibe.
+He thought he’d napped a couple of hours, so an hour and a half probably, that made him feel fine and energized, but also hope that as far as subliminal advertising goes he hadn't ordered some useless lawn mower or a thong; only getting that respite.
+But respite from what one might ask, suggesting that right this moment he's for someone like Edna to figure and sort out and she by someone like him, the way if carefully listening to her she had implied.

 - Why else would you ask me my name...?